-- Limiting SPoE to 0.75 A will keep 11801-1 cabling, and perhaps SPoE, from addressing the full range of market applications. - Note that 750 mA only supports up to PoDL Class 14, which is only guarantees 20 W at the PD. - Similar to 4P PoE, there are plans to raise the power from an SPE PSE to what's allowed under LPS, i.e., 100 W max (90 W with margin) - Of course, tThis power is only extended to systems that can efficiently provide the power.
-This implies a maximum allowed loop resistance which further implies reach limitations.
-This is a long way of saying the it is not practical or intended to provide power on 1 km SPE links won't be capable. - PoDL Class 15 power can be delivered up to 158 meters and 400 meters with 18 AWG and 14 AWG twisted pair, respectively. - The present requirements of Clause 104 are only a single example.
+- Limiting SPoE to 0.75 A will keep 11801-1 cabling, and perhaps SPoE, from addressing the full range of market applications. - Note that 750 mA only supports up to PoDL Class 14, which only guarantees 20 W at the PD. - Similar to 4P PoE, there are plans to raise the power from an SPE PSE to what's allowed under LPS, i.e., 100 W max (90 W with margin) - This power is only extended to systems that can efficiently provide the power.
+This implies a maximum loop resistance which further implies reach limitations.
+This is a long way of saying it is not practical or intended to provide power on 1 km SPE links. - PoDL Class 15 power can be delivered up to 158 meters and 400 meters with 18 AWG and 14 AWG twisted pair, respectively. - The present requirements of Clause 104 are only a single example.
 Other powering schemes, outside of IEEE Std 802.3 use the full extent of NEC Class 2 limits of 2.0 A. Today, non-802.3 power sources dominate the single-pair powering landscape.